Dr Deborah Morris-Rosendahl

-Dr Morris-Rosendahl is a health and care professions, council-registered consultant, clinical scientist and European-registered clinical laboratory geneticist.
-She heads the Clinical Genetics and Genomics Laboratory and is the validation and laboratory lead for the West London Genomic Medicine Centre.
+Dr Morris-Rosendahl is a Health and Care Professions Council-registered consultant clinical scientist and European Board of Medical Genetics registered clinical laboratory geneticist.
+She heads the Clinical Genetics and Genomics Laboratory and is also the science and technical director for the South East Genomics Laboratory Hub.

 She obtained her PhD in human molecular genetics at the South African Institute for Medical Research and the University of the Witwatersrand in South Africa.
-Post-doctoral positions at the Mammal Research Institute, University of Pretoria and Institute for Molecular Genetics, Baylor College of Medicine, USA, were followed by a move to Germany upon being awarded an Alexander von Humboldt Research Fellowship.
-After two years in the Institute of Human Genetics in the Free University Berlin, she moved to the University of Freiburg, Germany, where she obtained the “Habilitation” (associate professor) in 2003 and German specialist qualification as a “Fachhumangenetikerin” (specialist human geneticist).
+Post-doctoral positions at the Mammal Research Institute, University of Pretoria and Institute for Molecular Genetics, Baylor College of Medicine, USA, were followed by a move to the Institute of Human Genetics in the Free University Berlin, Germany, upon being awarded an Alexander von Humboldt Research Fellowship.
+She subsequently moved to the University of Freiburg, Germany, where she obtained the “Habilitation” (Associate Professorship) in 2003 and German specialist qualification as a “Fachhumangenetikerin” (Specialist Human Geneticist).

-Dr Morris-Rosendahl headed the molecular genetics diagnostic division in the Institute of Human Genetics for 15 years before moving to London in 2012, where she initially spent two years in the National Heart and Lung Institute, Imperial College London, before taking up her current position at Royal Brompton and Harefield NHS Foundation Trust.
+Dr Morris-Rosendahl headed the molecular genetics diagnostic division in the Institute of Human Genetics, University of Freiburg, for 15 years before moving to London in 2012.
+She spent two years at the National Heart and Lung Institute, Imperial College London, before taking up her current position at Royal Brompton and Harefield hospitals.
 She has published and lectured extensively on the genetics of rare and complex disorders and her current interests are focused on inherited cardiac and respiratory conditions.

 Matt obtained his BSc (Hons) at Queen Mary & Westfield University (now Queen Mary, University of London) in 1994.
 In 1995, he obtained his MSc in microbiology at University College London (UCL).
 He went on to work as a research technician at St Mary’s Hospital Medical School, London.